 David Dzubay, 2015/2017 Sackler Music Composition Prize Winner

 Concerto for Violin (Solomiya Ivakhiv), Trumpet (Louis Hanzlik) and Ensemble.
-Instrumentation for the ensemble will include flute, oboe, saxophone, clarinet, bass clarinet, bassoon, horn, trombone, tuba, viola, cello, string bass, piano and percussion.
-The work will be performed by the University of Connecticut Music Department’s students and faculty.
-The composition will be performed at the UConn Storrs Campus March 2, 2017 in the von der Mehden Recital Hall and recorded at Mechanics Hall, Worcester, MA on April 14, 2017.
+Instrumentation for the ensemble includes flute, oboe, saxophone, clarinet, bass clarinet, bassoon, horn, trombone, tuba, viola, cello, string bass, piano and percussion.
+The work was performed by the University of Connecticut Music Department’s students and faculty.
+The composition was performed at the UConn Storrs Campus March 2, 2017 in the von der Mehden Recital Hall and recorded at Mechanics Hall, Worcester, MA on April 14, 2017.